Kent: Climate

 Kent is one of the warmest parts of Britain.
 On 10 August 2003, in the hamlet of Brogdale near Faversham the temperature reached 38.5 °C, at that time the highest temperature ever officially recorded in the United Kingdom.
+The record still stands as the hottest August day ever recorded.

 Governance

-Kent County Council (KCC) and its 12 district councils administer most of the county (3352 km2), while the Medway Towns Council, a unitary authority and commonly called Medway Council, administers the more densely populated remainder (192 km2).
+Kent County Council and its twelve district councils administer most of the county (3352 km2), whilst the Medway Council administers the more densely populated Medway unitary authority (192 km2), independently of the county council.
 Together they have around 300 town and parish councils.
 Kent County Council's headquarters are in Maidstone, while Medway's offices are at Gun Wharf, Chatham.